browserengineering/book/book/visual-effects.md

         SaveLayer(skia.Paint(BlendMode=blend_mode), [
             SaveLayer(skia.Paint(Alphaf=opacity), cmds),
             SaveLayer(skia.Paint(BlendMode=skia.kDstIn), [
-                DrawRRect(rect, clip_radius, skia.ColorWHITE)
+                DrawRRect(rect, clip_radius, "white")
             ]),
         ]),
     ]
 ```

-Note that after drawing all of the element contents with `cmds` (and
+After drawing all of the element contents with `cmds` (and applying
-applying opacity), this code then draws a rounded rectangle on another
+opacity), this code draws a rounded rectangle on another layer to
-layer to serve as the mask, and uses destination-in blending to clip
+serve as the mask, and uses destination-in blending to clip the
-the element contents.
-Here I chose to draw the rounded rectangle in
+element contents.
+Here I chose to draw the rounded rectangle in white,
-white, but the color doesn't matter as long as it's opaque.
-On the
+but the color doesn't matter as long as it's opaque.
+On the other
-other hand, if there's no clipping, I don't round the corners of the
+hand, if there's no clipping, I don't round the corners of the mask,
-mask, which means nothing is clipped off.
+which means nothing is clipped off.

 Notice how similar this masking technique is to the physical analogy
 with scissors described earlier, with the two layers playing the role